google/mono_repo.dart/mono_repo/README.md

 Available commands:
-  check       Check the state of the repository. help        Display help information for mono_repo. init        Initialize a new repository. presubmit   Run the travis presubmits locally. pub         Run `pub get` or `pub upgrade` against all packages. travis      Configure Travis-CI for child packages.
+  check       Check the state of the repository. help        Display help information for mono_repo. init        Writes a configuration file that can be user-edited. presubmit   Run the travis presubmits locally. pub         Run `pub get` or `pub upgrade` against all packages. travis      Configure Travis-CI for child packages.